samelamin/samelamin.github.io/_posts/2017-04-27-Building-A-Datapipeline-part1.md

 # Building A Scalable And Reliable Data Pipeline
 This post was inspired by a call I had with some of the Spark community user group on testing.
 If you havent watch it then you will be happy to know that it was recorded, you can watch it [here](https://www.youtube.com/watch?v=2q0uAldCQ8M), there are some amazing ideas and thoughts being shared.

-While there are a multitude of tutorials on how to build Spark applications, in my humble opinion there are not enough knowledge out there for the major gotchas and pains you feel when building them and we are in a unique industry where we learn from our failures.
+While there are a multitude of tutorials on how to build Spark applications, in my humble opinion there are not enough out there for the major gotchas and pains you feel when building them and we are in a unique industry where we learn from our failures.
 No other industry pushes their workers to fail.
 You do not see a pilot who keeps crashing on take off stay in work for long!
 While in software our motto for a long time has been to fail fast!

-In addition to that a data pipeline is not just one spark application, its also workflow manager that handles scheduling, failures, retries and backfilling to name just a few.
+Additionally, a data pipeline is not just one or multiple spark application, its also workflow manager that handles scheduling, failures, retries and backfilling to name just a few.

 Finally a data pipeline is also a data serving layer, for example Redshift, Cassandra, Presto or Hive.

-This is why I am hoping to build a series of posts explaining how I am currently building data pipelines, the pains and frustrations of dealing with third party data providers and I hope the community will share their ideas and horror stories which will in turn give knowledge sharing and help us build better pipelines!
+This is why I am hoping to build a series of posts explaining how I am currently building data pipelines, the series aims to constract a data pipeline from scratch all the way to a productionalised pipeline.
+Including a workflow manager and a dataserving layer.

+We will also explore the pains and frustrations of dealing with third party data providers and I hope the community will share their ideas and horror stories which will in turn give knowledge sharing and help us build better pipelines!

 You can find the entire code base [here](https://github.com/samelamin/spark-wordcount-bdd)

-### Please bare in mind these snippets are to give you an understanding.
+#### Please bare in mind these snippets are to give you a better understanding.
 Please do not use it as production code.

 ## Tests Tests Tests!
 As a strong advocate of test first development, I am starting the series on what inspired the orginal hangout call which is testing!

 There are a variety of testing tools for Spark.
-While you can always just create an inmemory Spark Context.
-But I am a lazy engineer and laziness is a virtue for a developer!
-There are some frameworks to help you build them, some of them are listed below (If I missed any please give me a shout and I will add them)
+While you can always just create an in-memory spark Context, I am a lazy developer and laziness is a virtue for a developer!

+There are some frameworks to avoid writing boiler plate code, some of them are listed below (If I missed any please give me a shout and I will add them)

  Scala:
   - [Spark Test Base](https://github.com/holdenk/spark-testing-base)